 Creating great content is only half the battle.
 To get results, you need a solid plan for distributing and optimizing it.
 This means getting your ads and articles in front of the right people, on the right platforms, and continuously refining your approach based on data.
 A thoughtful distribution strategy ensures your hard work pays off by reaching and resonating with your target audience, ultimately driving conversions and growth.

-Select the Right Distribution Channels
+Choosing the Right Channels for Distribution

 Your content’s success depends heavily on where you share it.
 Before you launch a campaign, think about where your target audience spends their time online.
 Is it on LinkedIn, Instagram, or industry-specific blogs?
 The best channels are the ones your ideal customers already use.
 Match your content format to the platform’s strengths—for example, short-form video works well on TikTok, while detailed guides are better suited for your blog.
 By choosing your channels strategically, you place your content in the path of people who are most likely to engage with it, making your marketing efforts more efficient and effective.